 Chinese is a tonal language where each syllable in isolation has its definite tone (flat, falling, rising and rising/falling), and same syllables with different tones mean different things.
-When you say, "ma" with a third tone, it mean horse and "ma" with the first tone is Mother.
-The course aims at familiarizing the student with the basic aspects of speaking ability of Mandarin, the language of Mainland China.
-The course aims at training students in practical skills and nurturing them to interact with a Chinese person.
+When you say, familiarizing the student with the basic aspects of speaking ability of Mandarin, the language of interact with a Chinese person.